Skip to content

 The final result

-of the solution using aluminum gave me a unique texture and pattern on the threads.
-The aluminum reacted with the fabric, creating a distinct crystallized effect that captured the chaos concept beautifully.
+of the solution using aluminum sulphate gave me a unique texture and pattern on the threads.
+The aluminum sulphate reacted with the fabric, creating a distinct crystallized effect that captured the chaos concept beautifully.
 The threads held the shape well, and the effect was both delicate and bold, adding a striking dimension to the fabric.

 the second experiment

-In the second experiment with salt, I followed the same steps as with aluminum but used a larger amount of salt instead, without adding food coloring.
+In the second experiment with salt, I followed the same steps as with aluminum sulphate but used a larger amount of salt instead, without adding food coloring.
 I left it in its original color, allowing the natural texture of the salt to interact with the fabric, creating a different but equally interesting crystallized effect.

 * 700 gr water